farhad324/farhad324/README.md

 - 💻 Currently working at: [Ronin Technologies](https://www.linkedin.com/company/ronin-ai/)

-- ⚡ Fun fact about Python: **The language’s name isn’t about snakes, but about the popular British comedy troupe Monty Python (from the 1970s).**
+- ⚡ Fun fact about Python: **The language’s name isn’t about snakes, but about the popular British comedy troupe Monty Python (from the 1970s).
+Guido is a huge fan of Monty Python's Flying Circus.
+In a irreverent mood, he named the project 'Python.'**

 <h2 align="left">Connect with me:</h2>
 <p align="left">